 Otway Fly tree tops

-Only the adventurous come here, so good thing you love heights because if walking 25 metres in the air, ziplining through the mountain ash and myrtle beech tree line isn’t your thing, then turn around now!
+Only the adventurous come here, so good thing you love heights because if walking 25 metres in the air, ziplining through the tree line isn’t your thing, then stop reading now.

 Book your tickets here to experience the joy of a tree’s perspective of life and take the hour long self guided tour on the suspension walkways high in the rainforest.

-The ultimate outdoor experience in the Otway Ranges is the 2 and a half hour zipline eco-tour, a fully guided tour including the zip lines, suspension bridges and 6 flights.
+The ultimate outdoor experience in the Otway Ranges is the 2.5 hr zipline eco-tour, a fully guided tour including the zip lines, suspension bridges and 6 flights.

 Cost- $25/adult at the venue or $22 online, children $21.50 at the venue, $19.5 online